adityapk00/zqw-docs/docs/faq.md

 ### Why does my change go to a new address?

-Like Bitcoin, when using transparent addresses, change from a transaction goes to a new transparent address. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the application [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).
+Like Bitcoin, when using transparent addresses, change from a transaction goes to a new transparent address.
+ZecWallet allows you to set an option to automatically send this change to a Sapling address via the application [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).
 As the 'feature' was added in Bitcoin as a measure to preserve privacy and prevent trivial linking of transactions on the blockchain, shielded (z) addresses do not have this property and any change is returned to the sending (z) address by default.

 ### Will zec-qt wallet remember my outgoing shielded sends?

-Yes, by default zec-qt-wallet will store shielded sends locally as `zcashd` does not provide this information.
+Yes, by default ZecWallet will store shielded sends locally as `zcashd` does not provide this information.
 You can override this behaviour via the [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options) setting and you can remove any stored transactions at any time by choosing the **Clear History** button (note that these will not be later recoverable if you delete them).

 ### How do I read a memo?